AvaIre/docs/heroku-guide.md

 To make sure everything is still working, click on **Deploy Branch**, to start deploying from your own fork.

+<a name="hosting-from-source-avaire-deploy"></a>
+#### Updating with Heroku
+> {tip} This part assumes you have a GitHub account, as well as a _working_ AvaIre hosted on Heroku.
+You will also need a credit card to use Heroku Scheduler to auto update AvaIre.

 Once deployment is successful, you need to create a [personal access token](https://github.com/settings/tokens) with public_repo permissions so Heroku can automatically update your repo.
 Once you create your personal access token, copy it to the GITHUB_SECRET_TOKEN variable in your Heroku app settings.

-Then, install the Heroku Scheduler add-on to your Heroku app.
+Install the Heroku Scheduler add-on to your Heroku app.
 You can do this with “heroku addons:create scheduler:standard” or with web interface on [heroku](https://elements.heroku.com/addons/scheduler).

+Once you've installed Heroku Scheduler, go to the add-on's settings by clicking on its link.

+Add a new job, and set the command to `./update.sh`.
+You can change the other settings to your preference.

+<a name="hosting-from-source-avaire-deploy-backstroke"></a>
+#### Updating with Backstroke
+> {tip} This part assumes you have a GitHub account, as well as a _working_ AvaIre hosted on Heroku.
+This option is recommended if you want to manually review changes before updating.

+Once deployment is successful, go to [backstroke.co](https://backstroke.co/) and login with GitHub.

 Click on **Create Link** and give your link a nice name.